Curbside, single-stream recycling is offered to single-family and multi-family customers at no additional cost to monthly trash collection fees.

 - Cans (DO NOT CRUSH OR FLATTEN)

-- #1-7 Plastic tubs and screw top jars (NO LIDS, NO #7 PLA COMPOSTABLES; DO NOT FLATTEN)
+- Plastic bottles, tubs, jugs and jars (attach plastic screw top caps; NO #7 PLA COMPOSTABLES; DO NOT FLATTEN)

 - No need to remove: paper clips, stamps, address labels, staples, tape, wire, metal fasteners, rubber bands, spiral bindings, or plastic tabs